Funding your doctorate

 Find a Doctoral Scholarship

 Leipzig University, the Free State of Saxony and numerous organisations for the promotion of young talent all award scholarships to doctoral researchers.
 Most applicants need to demonstrate an above-average degree and pass a formal selection process.
 This usually begins with a project outline, which is often reviewed by two professors.
 The application procedure takes at least six months.
+The advantage of a fellowship is that you are not employed, so you can dedicate all your time to writing your dissertation.
+The disadvantages are that you are not subject to social security contributions and that the fellowship will be credited to the postdoc if it is shown that you have saved time for your doctorate (Law Restricting the Time Limitation of

 The German Academic Exchange Service (DAAD) and many foundations offer doctoral scholarships.
 You can find 13 German organisations for the promotion of young talent that present their scholarships on the website Stipendiumplus.